Power Query is an ETL (Extract Transform and Load) tool that allows you to import data, transform it and load it into a destination.

 Once the connection is established, the data will land in the data preview pane.
 You can then begin extracting and transforming the required data.

-In this chapter, we’ll learn how to use Power Query to transform data.
+In this section, we’ll learn how to use Power Query to transform data.
 Transforming data means changing how data looks or behaves so we can use it in better ways.
 Analysts tend to spend nearly 80% of their time cleaning data and Power Query helps do this in an effective way.
 Let’s look at some examples in the below tutorial.

 Once you click Sort Ascending, your text values will be sorted alphabetically.
 You can review the syntax of the generated formula in the picture below.